Benjamin Browning, M.D. is a fellowship trained Sports Medicine Orthopaedic Surgeon.

 As a fellow, Dr. Browning was a team physician with Belle Chase High school and provided game coverage for other local high schools.
 He was also an assistant team physician with the New Orleans Saints and New Orleans Pelicans, as well as Dillard University.

-rthopaedic Residency-State University of New York (SUNY) Downstate Hospital-Brooklyn, NY
+The State University of New York (SUNY) Downstate Hospital - Brooklyn, NY (Orthopaedics)

-Sports Medicine Fellowship-Ochsner Sports Medicine Institute in New Orleans, LA
+Ochsner Sports Medicine Institute - New Orleans, LA (Sports Medicine)